Kuwahara filter: Applications

 Kuwahara filter used to create a painting-like effect in an image.

 Originally the Kuwahara filter was proposed for use in processing RI-angiocardiographic images of the cardiovascular system.
 The fact that any edges are preserved when smoothing makes it especially useful for feature extraction and segmentation and explains why it is used in medical imaging.

 The Kuwahara filter however also finds many applications in artistic imaging and fine-art photography due to its ability to remove textures and sharpen the edges of photographs.
 The level of abstraction helps create a desirable painting-like effect in artistic photographs especially in the case of the colored image version of the filter.
 These applications have known great success and have encouraged similar research in the field of image processing for the arts.

 Although the vast majority of applications have been in the field of image processing there have been cases that use modifications of the Kuwahara filter for machine learning tasks such as clustering.

 The Kuwahara filter has been implemented in CVIPtools.

+The Kuwahara filter is present as a compositing node in Blender.